msbajracharya/RobotFrameworkPortfolio_Salona/README.md

+This is a public repository I created showcasing my skills and knowledge in Robotframework.
+This is a Robotframework git repository that includes the testcases from https://automationexercise.com/test_cases that has been developed from scratch.
+This is entirely for practise purpose and whoever wanting to learn can use it too.
+In addition to that if there's any suggestion and improvement you beleieve I can make here, feel free to email be msbajracharya.salona@gmail.com

-This is a Robotframework git repository that includes the testcases from https://automationexercise.com/test_cases It is written in Robotframework with selenium library.
+It is written in Robotframework with selenium library.

 **Pre-requisite**